pldn/LDWizard-old/README.md

 Stimulus: The user removes the cleaning function for a column .<br>
 Response: The cleaning function is removed in the ETL-configuration.

-#### Skipping a column

-Stimulus: The user checks the skip flag for a column.<br>
-Response: The skip flag is stored in the ETL-configuration.

-Stimulus: The user does not set the skip flag for a column.<br>
-Response: do nothing.

-Stimulus: The user removes the skip flag from column selection.<br>
-Response: The skip flag is removed in the ETL-configuration.

 ### 4.2.3 Functional Requirements

 Core requirements: